hpennington/inertia-react/README.md

 **A keyframe animation editor for the UI you already built.**

-Wrap the views you want to move, run your app inside the Inertia editor, drag those views around on a timeline, and Inertia writes the result to a JSON file your app loads at runtime.
+Wrap the views you want to move, run your app inside the Inertia editor, drag those views around on a timeline, and Inertia writes the result to a `.inertia` file your app loads at runtime.

 There is no separate rendering surface and no exported video.
 The thing you animate in the